Congratulations to the 2018-2019 Teaching Award Recipients

 Innovation in Teaching

-Dr. Bing Huang, assistant professor of art history, is the recipient of the 2018 Innovation in Teaching Excellence award.
+Dr. Richard Barry, assistant professor of theology, is the 2019 recipient of the Innovation in Teaching Excellence Award presented by the College’s Center for Teaching Excellence.
 The honor is given to a faculty member who has implemented outstanding innovative teaching approaches that increase student learning and success.
 Innovative teaching is defined broadly, but necessarily involves creative ways to engage students in the learning process.

-Congratulations to Dr. Huang on this well-earned honor.
+Congratulations to Dr. Barry on this well-earned honor.

 Teaching Excellence by Visiting and Practitioner Faculty

-Professor Tricia Forte, visiting assistant professor of health policy and management, is the recipient of the 2018 Teaching Excellence by Visiting and Practitioner Faculty award.
-The honor recognizes visiting and practitioner faculty for their excellence in teaching and promoting enthusiasm for learning.
+Professor Brian Lamoureux, practitioner faculty of management, is the 2019 recipient of the Teaching Excellence by Visiting and Practitioner Faculty Award.
+The honor recognizes visiting and practitioner faculty for their excellence in teaching and in promoting enthusiasm for learning.

-Congratulations to Professor Forte on this well-earned honor.
+Congratulations to Professor Lamoureux on this well-earned honor.

 Teaching Excellence by Adjunct Faculty

-Dr. Darra Mulderry, adjunct assistant professor of history, is the recipient of the 2018 Teaching Excellence by Adjunct Faculty award.
-The honor recognizes adjunct faculty for excellence in teaching and promoting enthusiasm for learning.
+Professor Patricia Hawkridge, an adjunct faculty member in the Department of Theatre, Dance, and Film, is the recipient of the 2019 Teaching Excellence by Adjunct Faculty Award.
+The honor recognizes adjunct faculty for excellence in teaching and in promoting enthusiasm for learning.

-Congratulations to Dr. Mulderry on this well-earned honor.
+Congratulations to Professor Hawkridge on this well-earned honor.